Infinity666/photon/docs/core.rst

 :ref:`settings` and :ref:`meta` could be used independently or both together.

-Bundling :ref:`Settings` and :ref:`Meta` together plus adding :ref:`tools` handlers, :ref:`photon` provides a simple, yet powerful interface.
+Bundling :ref:`Settings` and :ref:`Meta` together plus adding the :ref:`tools`, :ref:`photon` provides a interface to use in your scripts.

 .. seealso:: |alltools|

-.. note:: Rule of thumb - Always work through Photon itself.

 .. _settings: